jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.2.2 (2025/11/17) =
+- Fix: HTML Blocks are now in the scrollable conversation.
+- Fix: Corrected MinScore of 0 to be recognized as a valid score.
+- Fix: Fixed bulk sync process to correctly include vectors with model or env mismatches.
+- Fix: Realtime transcript is now scrollable.
+- Fix: Resolved the Embeddings Sync task to run properly with admin rights.
+- Fix: Fixed undefined array key warnings in finetunes handling.
+- Add: Support for Chroma Cloud embeddings with the Qwen3 model.
+- Update: Minor enhancements in the UI.

 = 3.2.1 (2025/11/11) =
 * Add: IP validation for image uploads/downloads to prevent SSRF.